ptitSeb/box86/USAGE.md

  * 0 : Disables Dynarec.
  * 1 : Enable Dynarec.
 (Default.)

-#### BOX86_DYNAREC_LINKER
-Enables/Disables Box86's Dynarec linker.
- * 0 : Disables the Dynarec Linker.
-(Very useful for debugging when combined with BOX86_DYNAREC__LOG >= 2.
-This is to have details on which block gets executed.)
- * 1 : Enables the Dynarec Linker.
-(Default.)

-#### BOX86_DYNAREC_SAFEMMAP
- Enables/Disables Box86's Dynarec's SAFEMMAP mecanism.
- * 0 : Some mmp/mmap64 blocks are considered unsafe (This depends on the program ran).
-(Default.)
- * 1 : Consider all mmap/mmap64 blocks safe to use linker (potential speedup, but potential crash for apps using JIT/Dynarec)

 #### BOX86_DYNAREC_TRACE
 Enables/Disables trace for generated code.
  * 0 : Disable trace for generated code.
 (Default.)